mlswg/mls-architecture/draft-ietf-mls-architecture.md

   broadcaster, taking in one message and forwarding it to multiple clients (also known as "server side fanout").

+Because the MLS protocol provides a way for Clients to send and receive application messages asynchronously, it only provides causal ordering of application messages from senders while it has to enforce global ordering of group operations to provide Group Agreement.

 Depending on the level of trust given by the group to the Delivery Service, the functional and privacy guarantees provided by MLS may differ but the Authentication and Confidentiality guarantees remain the same.

+Unlike the Authentication Service which is trusted for authentication and secrecy, the Delivery Service is completely untrusted regarding this property.
+While privacy of group membership might be a problem in the case of a DS server fanout, the Delivery Service can be considered as an active adaptative network attacker from the point of view of the security analysis.

 ### Key Storage